kokolerk/DivIL/ColoredMNIST/README.md

 ### Main results

-To reproduce the results from our papers
+To reproduce the results from our paper:

 ```bash
 python train_coloredmnist.py \